orstavik/JoiEvents/docs/4_EventSequence/9_Pattern_StartEvent.md

 4. Set PseudoPseudoClasses, if applicable.

-5. To ListenUp, if need be.
+5. To ListenUp.

+6. GrabMouse and GrabTouch

 ## Demo: `long-press-start`